iszczesniak/cpp/containers/index.md

 ### `std::deque<T>`

-The deque (pronounced as "deck", as in deck of cards) offers:
+The deque (pronounced as "deck", as in deck of cards) offers a trade-off between functionality and efficiency.
+Use the deque if you need random-access, and frequently insert or erase elements at the front or the back.
+It offers:

-* **random access**,
+* **const-time random access** - like the vector,

-* **fast insertion and removal**.
+* **const-time insertion and removal at the front and the back** - like the list.

 How come?
-Well, insertion and removal are not as fast as in `std::list`, and random access is not as fast as in `std::vector`.
+Well, we'd be remiss not to mention that:

-The deque offers a trade-off between functionality, and efficiency.
+* the random access, even though of const time (doesn't depend on the size of the container), is not as fast as for the vector,

-Use the deque if you frequently need to random-access, insert and remove elements.
+* insertion or removal, except for the front and the back, is of linear time, while for the list is of const time.

-The deque is implemented with small vectors organized one after another, but without guaranteeing memory contiguity.
-If element reallocation, insertion or removal is required, then it's limited to one small vector.
-However, random access is less efficient in comparison with vector, because finding an address of an element requires more arithmetic.
+The deque is implemented without the guarantee of memory contiguity, as a list of equal-size arrays.
+Random access is less efficient in comparison with the vector because finding an address of an element requires more arithmetic.
+Insertion or erasure, except for the front and the back, is of linear time because the elements "on the right" have to be "reorganized".

 Use the deque only when the vector and the list won't do.